Chege1234/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 9 deletes a directory inside another directory script 10 changes the current directory to the previous one script 11 lists all files in the current directory and the parent of the working directory and the boot directory in this order in long format
+script 9 deletes a directory inside another directory script 10 changes the current directory to the previous one script 11 lists all files in the current directory and the parent of the working directory and the boot directory in this order in long format script 12 prints the type of file in a directory